noahrubin989/Azure-Face-Detection/README.md

 ## Setup

-In a `.env` file at the root of the project place the API key and endpoint found in the 'Keys & Endpoint' section within your Azure AI Services resource, like so:
+In a `.env` file at the root of your project directory place the API key and endpoint found in the 'Keys & Endpoint' section within your Azure AI Services resource, like so:

 ```
 AI_SERVICE_ENDPOINT=your_endpoint